sws2apps/sws2apps-docs/organized/docs/app-overview/welcome-to-organized.md

 ![Organized how to use guide table of contents](./img/guide-toc.png)

 Our user guide covers everything from setting up your congregation to scheduling meetings, managing field service, and generating reports.
-With the guide, you'll find starting with Organized to be straightforward and efficient!
+With the guide, you'll find starting with Organized to be straightforward and easy!